Ben Franklin CirclesDate: Wed, June 07, 2017

 Pinchos, Tapas and the Perfect PairingsDate: Mon, June 19, 2017

 Join us for a unique Spanish experience at La Catalana.
 Delicious "pinchos" and "tapas" (snacks served at Spanish bars) will be accompanied by wines that are exclusive to La Catalana and cannot be found anywhere else in the United States.
 Don’t miss this chance to enjoy an informal evening of food and wine, Spanish style.

 Week to Week Politics Roundtable and Social Hour 6/19/17Date: Mon, June 19, 2017

 Time: 6:30 PM

 Insight into political issues, delivered with expertise and wit

-It's an important year for all things political, so join us as we explore the biggest, most controversial and sometimes the surprising political issues with expert commentary by panelists who are smart, are civil, and have a good sense of humor.
+It's never a dull moment in politics these days, and we'll discuss the biggest, most controversial and sometimes the surprising political issues with expert commentary by panelists who are smart, are civil, and have a good sense of humor.
 Join our panelists for informative and engaging commentary on political and other major news, audience discussion of the week’s events, and our live news quiz!